Yodata/yodata/docs/policies/router-and-switch-security-policy.md

 2. The enable password on the router or switch must be kept in a secure encrypted form.
 The router or switch must have the enable password set to the current production router/switch password from the device’s support organization.

-3. The following services or features must be disabled
+3. The following services or features must be disabled:

    a.
 IP directed broadcasts